sikoba/sko-public/docusaurus/docs/add-new-credit-line.md

   <img src="assets/add-cl-single-user.JPG" alt="add credit line" width="226" height="460" style="display: inline; margin-left: 30px;"/>

-  - OR to **multiple users** by turning a switch to a Multiple user position and tapping checkboxes next to a respective connections.
-In this case a credit line with same parameters will be granted to all selected connections.
+  - OR to **multiple users** by turning a switch to a Multiple user position and tapping checkboxes next to respective connections.
+In this case a credit line with the same parameters will be granted to all selected connections.
 Tap *Next*.

   <img src="assets/add-cl-multiple-users.JPG" alt="add credit line" width="226" height="460" style="display: inline; margin-left: 30px;"/>